mactronmedia/FUCKeditor/README.md

 **Outputs results:**

-**- Successes:** URLs with titles indicating a vulnerable FCKeditor installation are written to a success.txt file.
+- **Successes:** URLs indicating a vulnerable FCKeditor installation are written to a success.txt file.
-**- Informative messages:** Provides feedback on the scan progress and encountered issues.
+- **Informative messages:** Provides feedback on the scan progress and encountered issues.

 **Error handling:**
 - Catches connection timeouts and gracefully skips those URLs.